-Great Places to Explore Off the Beaten Path
+Last-Minute Getaways Off the Beaten Path

 If you are planning a day trip or an overnight adventure in Washington state, these seven towns offer outdoor activities, rewarding views and some hidden treasures.

 The Visitor Information Center next door supplies maps for self-guided “Twilight”-themed driving tours (complete with a “Twilight” trivia quiz).
 While there, you can snap a photo in the parking lot with Bella’s red truck (the book or the movie version).
 This is also the place to get directions, tips and maps for area hiking trails, parks, waterfalls and Pacific Ocean beaches.

 Much more than the gateway for ferries to the San Juan Islands, Anacortes entertains and educates visitors with plenty of parks and more than 160 historic and whimsical murals around town depicting local characters and events.
 The city also offers a self-guided walking tour to 30 historic buildings and landmarks in the downtown core.

 Just a few miles down Highway 155, between Grand Coulee and Electric City, you will find a unique outdoor treasure: the Gehrke Windmill Garden.
 This public park on the Washington Historic Register is home to more than 100 whimsical, folk-art windmills and whirligigs made by the late Emil and Stella Gehrke in the 1960s, ’70s and ’80s out of old silverware, coffee cups, machine parts and other castoff items.

-This summer’s Washington State Kite Festival is canceled, but the World Kite Museum in Long Beach is open and the Long Beach Peninsula, with its 28-mile, continuous sand beach, is ideal for flying a kite.
+The World Kite Museum in Long Beach is open and the Long Beach Peninsula, with its 28-mile, continuous sand beach, is ideal for flying a kite.
 No sand for you?
 Long Beach has a wooden boardwalk that stretches a half-mile along the beach.
 In the center of town, you’ll find two of Washington’s quirkiest attractions: a giant razor clam that squirts on the hour (or on demand for a quarter) and, beside it, a 10-foot-wide, 20-foot-tall frying pan, which once held the title of world’s largest flying pan.

 You can access the north trail head of the 8.5-mile, mostly paved Lewis and Clark Discovery Trail in Long Beach.
 (The other end of the trail is in Ilwaco).
 Hike or bike past interpretive panels, sculptures and art installations commemorating the journey of the Corps of Discovery and Lewis and Clark’s arrival at the Pacific Ocean.

 Some still recognize the quaint streets of Roslyn as the stand-ins for the quirky “Northern Exposure” TV town of Cicely, Alaska.
 This Cascade Mountains town about 80 miles east of Seattle dates back to the late 1880s.
-Roslyn has a rich mining history and a strollable cemetery that highlights the surprising cultural diversity of early miners.
+Roslyn has a rich mining history and a scrollable cemetery that highlights the surprising cultural diversity of early miners.
 Visitors also can walk or bike the Coal Mines Trail, which starts in town “behind Old City Hall, near the Slag Pile.”

-–Written by Harriet Baskas
+–Written by Harriet Baskas, updated in August 2022.